Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being acknowledged. – R. Augustus

 Similar to the Spirit Guide Bypass, the Prayer Bypass circumvents personal responsibility by putting faith in a higher being to solve all of our problems and issues.
 While praying can be a healthy practice, it can easily become limiting and misguided.

 Often it is beneficial to follow a guru, shaman or spiritual teacher to learn and grow.
 However, becoming too attached to them can rapidly turn into another form of spiritual bypassing.
 The temptation to begin worshiping (knowingly or unknowingly) these teachers means that we eventually forget the purpose of listening to them: to integrate the essence of their teachings.
 By treating the words of a guru or master as the irrefutable truth and failing to think for ourselves, we are starved of true spiritual growth and transformation on our spiritual journeys.

 X) The Finger-Pointing Bypass

-On our spiritual quests we begin to see through the lies, delusions and crazy behaviors committed by our fellow human beings and this can make us angry, downhearted and greatly frustrated.
+On our spiritual quests, we begin to see through the lies, delusions, and crazy behaviors committed by our fellow human beings and this can make us angry, downhearted, and frustrated.
 However, when we get caught up in “everything that is wrong” with the outside world and other people, dedicating our lives to the self-righteous quest of finger-pointing, this can be another form of spiritual bypassing.
-Finger-pointing instillss us with a false sense of righteousness, taking away our responsibility of looking inside and working on ourselves.
-At its roots, the Finger-Pointing bypass is sourced from fear and avoidance, and is a powerful form of procrastination.
+Finger-pointing instills us with a false sense of righteousness, taking away our responsibility of looking inside and working on ourselves.
+At its roots, the Finger-Pointing bypass is sourced from fear and avoidance and is a powerful form of procrastination.